SREEHARI1994/facial_recognition/README.md

 ```

-This recognize_image function also returns a results python dictionary as defined below that has the keys name,score, confidence, box, embedding.
+This recognize_image function also returns a results python dictionary as defined below that has the keys name,score, confidence, box and optionally embedding.
 You can use these to do further processing of your recognised image.
 Please note that inorder to get embeddings, you need to set the argument as `return_embeddings=True` while calling the function as in `recognize_image("test.png",return_embeddings=True)`

 ```python
 results = {